jjgecon/Does-Gamer-Slang-Appeal-to-Gamers/Write-up/Draft.md

 ##### Figure 2
 ![alt text](https://github.com/jjgecon/Does-Gamer-Slang-Appeal-to-Gamers/blob/master/Images/freq1.png)

-Because of the prevalence of video game titles in video titles, I perform the same frequency analysis elimination the most popular game titles.
-Word like battle where not eliminated because they can be used in other contexts other than "Fortnite: battle boyale".
+Because of the prevalence of video game titles in video titles, I performed the same frequency analysis elimination the most popular game titles.
+Words like "battle" where not eliminated because they can be used in other contexts.
 Figure 3 shows a word-cloud of this new token sample, while Figure 4 shows the frequency table.

 ##### Figure 3 - Most Used Wordclod Without Game Tittles
 ![alt text](https://github.com/jjgecon/Does-Gamer-Slang-Appeal-to-Gamers/blob/master/Images/wordcloud2.png)